Musician | Artist | Pastor

-Frank is the frontman for Atomic Opera, a solo artist, lead minister & worship leader for NewChurch, public speaker and record producer.
-His first book, “Joyride: A beginning in every end” is available now.
+Frank is the frontman for Atomic Opera, a solo artist, pastor & worship leader for NewChurch (a local church in Katy, Texas), public speaker and record producer.
+His first book, “Joyride: A Beginning in Every End” is available now.
 He is also a happy husband and father.

-This website is a platform for sharing Frank ideas, promoting Frank projects and staying in contact with Frank.
+This website is a place for sharing Frank ideas, promoting Frank projects and staying in contact with Frank.
 Look around, stay a while.

 Who do they say that I am?